Projectivity revisited: Projectivity on unstructured domains

 \begin{example} The relational stochastic block model of Example \ref{SBM} can be expressed by the determinate ProbLog program

 It therefore encodes a projective family of distributions.
 Consider a quantifier-free query $\varphi(a_1,\dots,a_n)$.
-To calculate the marginal probability of $\varphi(a_1,\dots,a_n)$, it suffices to consider the probabilities of the possible 1-types of $a_1,\dots,a_n$ consistent with $\varphi$.
+To calculate the marginal probability of $\varphi(a_1,\dots,a_n)$, one first considers the probabilities of the possible 1-types of $a_1,\dots,a_n$ consistent with $\varphi$.
 Then, for any such collection of 1-types, one can calculate the conditional probability of an edge configuration consistent with $\varphi$.
 Since $\varphi$ is quantifier-free, colouring and edge relation together determine whether $\varphi$ holds.
 Thus, summing over the products of probability of 1-types and conditional probability of edge configuration results in the marginal probability of $\varphi$, which did not depend in any way on other information than the $a_1,\dots,a_n$ themselves, as implied by the alternative characterisation of Proposition \ref{AltClassProj}. \end{example}